Codecademy/docs/content/cpp/concepts/vectors/vectors.md

 ---
-Title: 'Vectors'
+Title: "Vectors"
-Description: 'A vector is a dynamic list of items that can shrink and grow in size.'
+Description: "A vector is a dynamic list of items that can shrink and grow in size."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Vectors'
+  - "Vectors"
-  - 'Arrays'
+  - "Arrays"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **vector** is a dynamic list of items that can shrink and grow in size.
 It can only store values of the same [data type](https://www.codecademy.com/resources/docs/cpp/data-types).